You have 2 options when exporting your app for iOS:

-) – this iOS binary version can be published to the App Store etc. - xCode project (source code) – you get HTML/CSS/JS + the PhoneGap library configured as an xCode projects.
+• xCode project (source code) – you get HTML/CSS/JS + the PhoneGap library configured as an xCode projects.
+If you decide to build for xCode, you will get the .zip file:

 Binary App